Skip to Content

 Is the Myeong Commonwealth a secessionist movement?

-No, the Myeong Commonwealth is not a secessionist movement.
-The Myeong Commonwealth, is a spiritual realm, which does not secede from any existing territorial sovereign state in order to create a new territorial sovereign state.
-The Myeong Commonwealth respects the sovereignty and territorial integrity of all Members of the United Nations, including the Republic of Korea and the Democratic People's Republic of Korea, and is firmly committed to not commenting on, let alone participating in macronational politics.
+No. As a primarily spiritual realm, the Myeong Commonwealth does not secede from any territorial sovereign state to form a new one.
+It respects the sovereignty and territorial integrity of all United Nations members, including the Republic of Korea and the Democratic People's Republic of Korea, and avoids involvement in macronational politics.

 Does the Myeong Commonwealth issue passports?

-Does Myeong citizenship entitle a person to diplomatic protection or assistance in any jurisdiction of the world?
+Does Myeong citizenship entitle a person to diplomatic protection or assistance in any jurisdiction worldwide?